What is a Premiere Property?

 Below, we'll include some image examples of the various upgrades and how they look visually.

-Firstly, standard listings do not have a title bar going all the way across the thumbnail shown in search results and look like this:
+The biggest difference is that standard listings do not have a title bar going all the way across the thumbnail shown in search results and are less visually prominent.
+You can see a direct comparison in the sample below.

 What are the benefits?